microsoft/traceability/examples/bun-toolkit/case-studies/transhrimpment/README.md

 **Note:** This secondary transaction would have generated legitimate purchase orders and commercial invoices between `Anonymous Distributor` and `Shady Distributor Ltd`, and a legitimate bill of lading from the now-repaired `Cargo Line Ltd`.

+**Additional Fraud:** `Shady Distributor Ltd` also attempts to present a legitimate Certificate of Origin that was originally issued by `Legit Shrimp Ltd` to another legitimate importer (`Honest Importer Ltd`). `Shady Distributor Ltd` somehow gained access to this valid certificate (possibly through a data breach or insider access) and tries to present it as proof that their shrimp came from `Legit Shrimp Ltd`, even though they were not the intended holder of this credential.

 The importer's customs broker files all the paper work for the imported shrimp as hs code 0306.17, originating from `Trinidad and Tobago`.
 Lab tests on the shrimp reveal chemical contamination, and an investigation is launched.